NCTU-Math-Software/final_project-matthewwu-am08/Conway/MultiThread2_stable/README.md

 # Operation Method:

-use "space"(or key code 32 if with customized Keyboard) to pause/resume.
+use "space" to pause/resume the stimulation..

-while it's currently on puase method, use directly mouth's left click(or any un-defined key_ to add a new cell.
+while it's currently on puase method, use directly mouse's left click(or any un-defined key to add a new cell.

 press R(or r) while pause to wipe all to white(Reset all condition.)